Lee Iacocca, engineer of Chrysler’s turnaround, dies at 94

 Two former Chrysler executives who worked with him, Bud Liebler, the company’s former spokesman, and Bob Lutz, formerly its head of product development, said they were told of the death Tuesday by a close associate of Iacocca’s family.

-In his 32-year career at Ford and then Chrysler, Iacocca helped launch some of Detroit’s best-selling and most significant vehicles, including the minivan, the Chrysler K-cars and the Mustang.
+In his 32-year career at Ford, and then at Chrysler, Iacocca helped launch some of Detroit’s best-selling and most significant vehicles, including the minivan, the Chrysler K-cars and the Mustang.
 He also spoke out against what he considered unfair trade practices by Japanese automakers.

 The son of Italian immigrants, Iacocca reached a level of celebrity matched by few auto moguls.
 During the peak of his popularity in the ’80s, he was famous for his TV ads and catchy tagline: “If you can find a better car, buy it!”
 He wrote two best-selling books and was courted as a presidential candidate.